Wisc-HCI/authr/robotiq_85_gripper/README.md

   - Lowers polling rate to device
 - Optional command time limits on ROS subscriber

+## Authr Release Notes
+Robot Configurations with UR robot's require this package for the Robotiq description.
+The driver is not being used.

 ## URScript Version
 The URScript driver was developed specifically for the UR3e robot in the lab.
 This driver provides basic gripper functionality without having to bringup the